 TWO TYPES OF RACING, FLAT AND JUMP RACING, ARE MANAGED BY FRANCE GALOP.

-These races are run over distances varying from 800 to 4 000 metres.
-The so called “Classic distance” is 2 400 metres.
-Flat racing is dominated by the English Thoroughbred, but is also open to AQPS, which are horses other than Thoroughbreds, while Purebred Arabian racehorses have their own specific programme.
+These races are run over distances varying from 800 to 4,100 metres.
+The so called "Classic distance" is 2,400 metres.
+Flat racing is dominated by the English Thoroughbred, but is also open to AQPS, horses other than Thoroughbreds, while the Purebred Arabian racehorses have their own specific programme.

-Each year, France Galop stages more than 5 000 races in its national fixture list.
-Among them are some of the most prestigious international races, such as the Prix de Diane Longines and the Qatar Prix de l’Arc de Triomphe.
+Each year, France Galop has more than 5000 races in its national fixture list.
+Among them are some of the most prestigious international races, such as the Prix de Diane Longines and the Qatar Prix de l'Arc de Triomphe.

-These races are run over longer distances than flat racing; they vary between 2 500 metres and 7 300 metres.
-Each year, some 2 250 jump races, nearly one-third of the fixture list, are programmed in France Galop’s fixture list.
-In jump races, the way a horse jumps a hurdle or a fence defines its performance.
+These races are run over longer distances than Flat racing; they vary between 3,000 metres and 7,300 metres, whilst the iconic Grand Steeple-Chase de Paris is run over 6,000 metres.
+Each year, some 2,200 Jump races, nearly one-third of the fixture list, are programmed in France Galop's fixture list.
+In Jump races, the way a horse jumps a hurdle or a fence is the define its performance.
 Starting stalls are thus unimportant, which is why horses line up behind an elastic tape that stretches across the starting line.
-Jump racing is dominated by two different breeds: the English Thoroughbred and the AQPS (horses other than Thoroughbreds)
+Jump racing is dominated by two different breeds: the English Thoroughbred and the AQPS (horses, other than Thoroughbreds).

 THE 10 GOLDEN RULES